choonghyunryu/alookr/README.md

 `run_models()` performs some representative binary classification modeling using `split_df` object created by `split_by()`.

+`run_models()` executes the process in parallel when fitting the model.
+However, it is not supported in MS-Windows operating system and RStudio environment.

 Currently supported algorithms are as follows.:

-  - logistic : logistic regression using using `stats` package
+  - logistic : logistic regression using `stats` package
   - rpart : Recursive Partitioning Trees using `rpart` package
   - ctree : Conditional Inference Trees using `party` package
   - randomForest :Classification with Random Forest using `randomForest`